Career help during your degree

 We provide a range of services and resources aimed at improving your employability and helping you to discover the professional pathways where you can take your degree.

 Know where you can take your degree

 A Murdoch degree gives you the flexibility to create a career unique to you.
-If you need help with your career planning and development, we can assist with:
+If you need help with your career planning and development, we can assist you with:

-- identify graduate opportunities
+- identifying graduate opportunities

 - supporting you in developing a tailored job search strategy